The Osborne Family Spectacle of Dancing Lights: Disney's Hollywood Studios display

 In 2014, reserved viewing of the lights was offered for the first time as part of a "Frozen Holiday Premium Package" themed around the movie Frozen.

-On September 11, 2015, Disney announced that the 2015 holiday season would be the final season for the Osborne Family Spectacle of Dancing Lights, with the final performance scheduled for January 3, 2016.
+On September 11, 2015, Disney announced that the 2015 holiday season would be the final season for the Osborne Family Spectacle of Dancing Lights, with the announcement of Galaxy’s Edge and Toy Story Land occurring one month prior, and the final performance was scheduled for January 3, 2016.
 On January 3, 2016, it was announced the final season would be extended by 3 more nights, with the final performance rescheduled for January 6, 2016.
 The final songs the lights danced to were "Have Yourself a Merry Little Christmas" and "Mickey Mouse Club Alma Mater".
+With the lights’ sunsetting in the parks, the majority of them were then donated to the Give the Kids the World charity in Kissimmee, Florida.
+And for several years, the lights were used for the charity’s “Night of a Million Lights” event.

 "Dancing Lights"

-Whenever a choreographed song was played the lights "dance" to the music.
+Whenever a choreographed song was played, the lights "dance" to the music.
 After each performance, the lights remained steady for about seven minutes before "dancing" again to another selection; other holiday selections play during the intermissions, along with recorded "live" segments from a fictional radio station (with Arnie and Anne) and visits from Disney characters.
 The dancing segments cycled roughly every 40–60 minutes.